Stroke symptoms usually develop suddenly and without warning, or they may occur on and off for a day or two.

 - Do not give water or food — the stroke victim could choke

 - Write down when symptoms first appear to help the medical staff assess treatment

 Reduce your stroke risk

 Prevention does make a difference.
-There’s been a 40 percent decrease in the number of strokes in adults 65 and older in the last two decades, according to a recent study published in The American Journal of Medicine.
+There’s been a 40 percent decrease in the number of strokes in adults 65 and older from 1988 to 2008, according to a recent study published in The American Journal of Medicine.
 Many risk factors for stroke are treatable, says Goldstein.
 "If you make these lifestyle changes, you reduce your stroke risk by 85 percent."

 - Stop smoking

 - Eat three to five servings of fruit and vegetables daily

 - Reduce daily salt consumption to 1,500 mg

 You're at higher risk for stroke if you:

 - Have a close relative who had a stroke before age 65